 A lot of ISEF winners spent a summer working on their projects.

-The Polygence Program is a great way to structure 10 weeks of work with built-in milestones to ensure you make steady progress.
+The Polygence research program for high school students is a great way to structure 10 weeks of work with built-in milestones to ensure you make steady progress.

 Most local science fairs are held at this time.

-You must be a finalist in affiliated fairs to be eligible for ISEF.
+You must be a finalist in an affiliated science fair to be eligible for ISEF.